tkn-tub/app_discovery_pyre/README.md

 Discovery of peer nodes in LAN.

 ## Installation:
-To install UniFlex framework with all available modules, please through all steps in [manifest](https://github.com/uniflex/manifests) repository.
+To install UniFlex framework with all available modules, please go through all steps in [manifest](https://github.com/uniflex/manifests) repository.

 ## Acknowledgement